x-atlas-consortia/ubkg-neo4j/README.md

 # Unified Biomedical Knowledge Graph (UBKG) Neo4j Docker support
 This repository contains the source to build and run the Unified Biomedical ontology Knowledge Graph (UBKG) in Neo4j as a Docker container.

-### Note on platform
+### Note about supported platforms:

-This deployment was developed and tested using the following types of machines and platforms:
+The current release was developed and tested on Mac OS X with M1 and Linux with x86-64 arcitecture.<br />
-- Macbook Pros with the M1 chipset
-- Red Hat Entrprise Linux (RHEL) 9 with an x86 architecture
+The release *should* work on OS X with Intel or M2 processors and any Linux release supported by Docker.<br />

-Scripts in this repository  currently run on Linux or MacOS hosts.
-Scripts for Windows machines will be released soon.
+The run.sh script documented below was developed to work on OS X or Linux, a run script for Windows will be available soon.

 ---